Situation (Sartre): Overview

 The concept was first expressed in his 1943 work Being and Nothingness, where he wrote that:

 [T]here is freedom only in a situation, and there is a situation only through freedom [...]
 There can be a free for-itself only as engaged in a resisting world.
 Outside of this engagement the notions of freedom, of determination, of necessity lose all meaning.

 Earlier, in his 1939 novella The Childhood of a Leader collected in The Wall, Sartre expressed the concept while referring to pranks, saying that they "have a revolutionary value.
 They disturb.
 There is more destructive power in them than in all the works of Lenin."

 Another famous use of the term was in 1945, in his editorial of the first issue of Les Temps modernes (Modern Times); arguing the principle of the responsibility of the intellectual towards his own times and the principle of an engaged literature, he summarized that "the writer is in a situation with his epoch."
 An influential use of the concept was in the context of theatre, in his 1947 essay For a Theatre of Situations, where he wrote that "if it's true that man is free in a given situation and that in and through that situation he chooses what he will be, then what we have to show in the theatre are simple and human situations and free individuals in these situations choosing what they will be".

-He then published his series Situations, with ten volumes on Literary Critiques and What Is Literature?
-(1947), the third volume (1949), Portraits (1964), Colonialism and Neocolonialism (1964), Problems of Marxism, Part 1 (1966), Problems of Marxism, Part 2 (1967), The Family Idiot (1971–72), Autour de 1968 and Melanges (1972), and Life/Situations: Essays Written and Spoken (1976).
+In 1947, Sartre began to publish his series, Situations.
+He continued to publish entries in this series until 1976.